Master of Design Admission Requirements

 - at least two years of professional experience in design practice or teaching.
 Internships and sponsored projects can count towards this time.

 - a portfolio that includes 12-15 examples of visual work and completed projects as an indication of the level of skill development required to pursue graduate studies.
 A few examples should show the development process that led to the final project.
-This document can be submitted here: https://app.getacceptd.com/daap.
-We are no longer accepting links or hard copies of portfolios.
+This document must be submitted here: https://app.getacceptd.com/daap.
+We are no longer accepting website links or hard copies of portfolios.

 - at least three personal references who can comment on past performance and future potential in academic and professional efforts